Pacesetters, let's close the summer out this Labor Day weekend with safety first

 |0

-This work, Pacesetters, let's close the summer out this Labor Day weekend with safety first, by Edward Rivera, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Pacesetters, let's close the summer out this Labor Day weekend with safety first, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Pacesetters, let's close the summer out this Labor Day weekend with safety first

 LEAVE A COMMENT